acreux/nus-cs5345-project/README.rst

 by users.
 Through this analysis we seek to understand whether the communities detected based on similar book tastes are alike to the friends communities formed by users themselves on Goodreads and the extent to which these user communities on goodreads exhibit homophily.

+To run code of the repo, first create a virtual environment and run ``pip install -r requirements.txt``